 BANKRUPTCY LITIGATION WIN

 Mike represented a prominent law firm that was owed more than $300,000 in legal fees from a divorce client.
-The client was ordered to pay her lawyers more than $100,000 but she filed bankruptcy instead.
+The law firm was hired as trial counsel and immediately conducted over 40 separate days of trial litigation, but the client refused to pay.
+The client was ordered to pay her lawyers more than $100,000 towards the legal fees but she filed bankruptcy instead.
 After winning several significant motions, Mike got the entire bankruptcy case dismissed so that the law firm could pursue its fees.

 COMMERCIAL LITIGATION WIN

 Mike's clients invested more than $350,000 into a Colorado medical marijuana company.
 When the money and the marijuana disappeared, Mike sued the owners of the medical marijuana company and obtained a judgment in excess of $1,000,000.
 Mike eventually traced his clients' stolen money through a web of shell companies to an investment in a North Dakota oil field.